 d.
 Fair: Peer-reviewed publications of merit and significance.
 It is not possible to give a precise, quantitative criterion for the number of publications, since the scope and influence of the work must be weighed in each case.
+However, if a candidate was devoting 100% of effort to research then the candidate would be expected to have published approximately 5 publications.
 Work that is published in high impact journals or venues should be given more weight, as should collaborative clinical or curricular research that advance the institution's clinical, research and/or teaching missions.
 Peer-reviewed published curricular materials may be counted, and should be weighted in proportion to the effort required to produce the material as well as its relative impact, if known.
 Research grants awarded represent significant achievements as peer-reviewed scholarly activities.
 Book reviews, letters to the editor, published or unpublished abstracts of presentations, papers submitted but not yet accepted, and other non-peer reviewed materials represent lesser accomplishments but may be considered as supporting evidence in meeting this requirement.